 Both men and women can get rosacea, though the disease does seem to affect more women, especially after age 30.
 People of English, Irish and eastern European ancestry seem to be at higher risk of developing rosacea.

 No one knows exactly what causes rosacea, but its symptoms can be treated effectively.
-Midwest Dermatology focuses on:
+At Midwest Dermatology, our dermatologists focus on:

 - Weather changes